PAUL JERNBERG, JR.

 Born in Chicago in 1953, Paul's early professional formation included music and piano performance studies at the American Conservatory of Music in Chicago and Lawrence University in Appleton, Wisconsin.
 He is a graduate of DePaul University in Chicago.

-Since returning to the U.S. in 1993, Paul has been a parish music director, composer, and teacher: in Chicago’s inner city, in Peoria, Illinois, and in Massachusetts.
+Since returning to the U.S. in 1993, Paul has been a parish music director, composer, and educator: in Chicago’s inner city, in Peoria, Illinois, and in central Massachusetts.
 During his ten years at Trivium School in Lancaster, Massachusetts, he taught not only music but also English Literature and Composition, Theology, Latin, French, and Algebra.